A 68-kg water skier is being accelerated by a ski boat on a flat ... | Channels for Pearson+

 Newton's Second Law of Motion

 Newton's Second Law states that the acceleration of an object is directly proportional to the net force acting on it and inversely proportional to its mass.
 This relationship is expressed by the formula F = ma, where F is the net force, m is the mass, and a is the acceleration.
-In this scenario, understanding how to calculate the net force acting on the skier is crucial for determining their horizontal acceleration.
+In the context of the skier, understanding how the forces acting on the skier (like tension from the boat and friction) affect acceleration is crucial.

 Recommended video: